Build a Playbook that Gives You Room to Run

 Being Part of Meehan School Has Unique Benefits

-“We focus on sports analytics, a growing segment of the field,” said Professor Lauren Hindman, chair of the Sports Management Department.
+“We focus on sports analytics, a growing segment of the field,” said Professor Lauren Hindman, chair of the Sport Management Department.
 “We also help students understand the overall management process and realize what it takes to make live sporting events happen.
 Lastly, we want to help them explore topics related to ethical leadership, with a particular focus on sustainability and diversity, equity and inclusion.”

 Hindman believes students will benefit greatly from the program’s unique association with the Meehan School.